 Historically, data shows investors with a 20% allocated to real estate have outperformed those who only own stocks and bonds.
-The 20% real estate model was made famous by the ~$30B Yale Endowment, which outperformed traditional allocations 22.6% annually for decades by investing at least 20% of its portfolio in real estate.
+The 20% real estate model was made famous by the ~$30B Yale Endowment.
+The endowment outperformed traditional allocations for decades by investing at least 20% of its portfolio in real estate.

 But fixers can be risky and stressful if you don’t know what you’re doing.
-So it seems like the Midsize market is the sweet spot for investing given less competition, a more inefficient market to exploit, and potentially higher risk-adjusted returns.
+So it seems like the Midsize market is the sweet spot for investing.
+There’s less competition, a more inefficient market to exploit, and potentially higher risk-adjusted returns.

 Fundrise says that of the hundreds of projects it reviews every month, fewer than 5% are approved.
 It performs due diligence and pre-funds all its investments from its own balance sheet before offering them to investors.
 Fundrise wants to align its interests with all of its investors.